juancho20sp/SnOOPe/README.md

 # SnOOPe
 ## TODO list
-- Color everything (probably an interface)
 - Save the game (probably an interface)
 - Open a saved game
 - Create the view of the type of machine
 - Create the data for the machine
 - Play with the indexes for showing / hiding fruits
-- End game on collision with other snake, bad block
+- End game on collision with bad block

-- Length snake % 5 = 0, velocity decrease

-- Do not draw fruits where the snake is placed

-- Different colors for the snakes

 - Number of surprises used by the snake
 - Surprise ready for use